psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 ### 4.4 Processing rules

-Assumption: the client memorized which authorization server it sent an authorization request to and bound this information to the user agent.
+Assumption: the client remembers the authorization server to which it sent the authorization request and binds this information to the user agent.

 The client is obliged to process the JWT secured response as follows: